Humarr/Singla/README.md

 # Singla
-A social app for single parents
+# A social app for single parents

-This is a UI for the proposed application.

 Single parents can create their account and login to see updates from like people from all over the world.